JonVanDam/jon-van-dam-2024/src/pages/LyraUnitSelection/080-Troubleshooting/GameAnimationSampleMannequin.md

 - Open both <span class="object">SK_Mannequin</span> and <span class="object">SK_UEFN_Mannequin</span>, and make them compatible with one another.

+- Stranglely, setting the retarget source asset on the animations to <span class="object">SKM_UEFN_Mannequin</span> breaks the overlay system.

+- Retarget all animation sequences used to <span class="object">SKM_Manny</span>.

+- Set the skeleton used for all other animation assets to <span class="object">SK_Mannequin</span>.

+- When playing animations authored on <span class="object">SKM_UEFN_Mannequin</span> on Manny or Quinn, the neck and head appear to be sinking into the body.
+This can be resolved by removing translation data on the bone *Spine_05*.

 You should now be able to freely swap out skeleons between animation assets.